Skip to main content

 - Stochastics I (9 CP)

-If the above-mentioned minimum scope cannot be demonstrated, admission to the Master's degree program must be made dependent on additional coursework and examinations from the Bachelor's degree program.
+If the above-mentioned minimum scope cannot be demonstrated, admission to the master's degree program is dependent on additional coursework and examinations from the bachelor's degree program.

 A further prerequisite for admission is proof of English language proficiency at level B2 of the Common European Framework of Reference for Languages (CEFR).

-2) The Examination Board may admit applicants who have passed a Bachelor's examination in another subject or with another minor subject to the Master's degree program subject to additional performance records and subject-specific examinations from the Bachelor's degree program.
+2) The Examination Board may admit applicants who have completed a Bachelor's examination in another subject or with another minor subject to the master's degree program subject to additional proof of achievement and subject-specific examinations from the bachelor's degree program.

-3) The Examination Board may make the admission of applicants who have obtained the entrance qualification for universities of applied sciences, a Bachelor's degree from a university within the scope of the German Civil Code or a degree equivalent to the Master's degree program dependent on additional assessments and subject-specific examinations from the Bachelor's degree program in Mathematics at the University of Siegen.
+3) The Examination Board may admit applicants who have obtained the entrance qualification for universities of applied sciences, a bachelor's degree from a university within the scope of the German Civil Code, or a degree equivalent to the master's degree program dependent on additional assessments and subject-specific examinations from the bachelor's degree program in Mathematics at the University of Siegen.

 The currently valid examination regulations apply.